universestate/katana/src/readme.txt

-- Setup.exe for easy install.
+- kn.exe for easy install.